onzfonz/comp227/src/content/1/en/part1c.md

 </button>
 ```

-we still achieve the desired behavior - the value of `counter` is incremented **and** the component gets re-rendered.
+we still achieve the desired behavior.
+The value of `counter` is incremented **and** the component gets re-rendered.

 Let's also add a button for resetting the counter: